 A tracking stock is a type of common stock that the issuing company intends to reflect or "track" the economic performance of a particular business or "group," rather than the economic performance of the company as a whole.
 While the Liberty SiriusXM Group, Liberty Braves Group (the "Braves Group") and Formula One Group have separate collections of businesses, assets and liabilities attributed to them, no group is a separate legal entity and therefore cannot own assets, issue securities or enter into legally binding agreements.
 Therefore, the Liberty SiriusXM Group, Braves Group and Formula One Group do not represent separate legal entities, but rather represent those businesses, assets and liabilities that have been attributed to each respective group.
-Holders of tracking stock have no direct claim to the group's stock or assets and therefore, do not own, by virtue of their ownership of a Liberty tracking stock, any equity or voting interest in a company, such as SIRIUS XM, Formula 1 or Live Nation, in which Liberty holds an interest and that is attributed to a Liberty tracking stock are also not represented by separate boards of directors.
-Instead, holders of tracking stock are stockholders of tracking stock are also not represented by separate boards of directors.
+Holders of tracking stock have no direct claim to the group's stock or assets and therefore, do not own, by virtue of their ownership of a Liberty tracking stock, any equity or voting interest in a company, such as SIRIUS XM, Formula 1 or Live Nation, in which Liberty holds an interest and that is attributed to a Liberty tracking stock group, such as the Liberty SiriusXM Group or the Formula One Group.
+Holders of tracking stock are also not represented by separate boards of directors.
 Instead, holders of tracking stock are stockholders of the parent corporation, with a single board of directors and subject to all of the risks and liabilities of the parent corporation.

 The term "Liberty SiriusXM Group" does not represent a separate legal entity, rather it represents those businesses, assets and liabilities that have been attributed to that group.
-The Liberty SiriusXM Group is primarily comprised of Liberty's subsidiary, SIRIUS XM, corporate cash and a margin loan obligation incurred by a wholly-owned special purpose subsidiary of Liberty.
-As of December 31, 2017, the Liberty SiriusXM Group has cash and cash equivalents of approximately \$615 million, which includes \$69 million of subsidiary cash.
+The Liberty SiriusXM Group is primarily comprised of Liberty's subsidiary, SIRIUS XM, corporate cash, investments in debt securities, Liberty's 2.125% Exchangeable Senior Debentures due 2048 and a margin loan obligation incurred by a wholly-owned special purpose subsidiary of Liberty.
+As of December 31, 2018, the Liberty SiriusXM Group has cash and cash equivalents of approximately \$91 million, which includes \$54 million of subsidiary cash.

 SIRIUS XM is the only operating subsidiary attributed to the Liberty SiriusXM Group.
 In the event SIRIUS XM were to become insolvent or file for bankruptcy, Liberty's management would evaluate the circumstances at such time and take appropriate steps in the best interest of all of its stockholders, which may not be in the best interest of a particular group or groups when considered independently.
 In such a situation, Liberty's management and its board of directors would have several approaches at their disposal, including, but not limited to, the conversion of the Liberty SiriusXM common stock into another tracking stock of Liberty, the reattribution of assets and liabilities among Liberty's tracking stock groups or the restructuring of Liberty's tracking stocks to either create a new tracking stock structure or eliminate it altogether.
+On February 1, 2019, SIRIUS XM acquired Pandora Media, Inc. ("Pandora").
+See note 7 to the accompanying consolidated financial statements for more information regarding the acquisition of Pandora.